pppest/devault-atm-touch/README.md

 kivy framework based touchscreen DeVault crypto ATM for the raspberry pi with a coin acceptor.

+**About**
-I saw @21isenough 's [LightningATM prototyope](https://github.com/21isenough/LightningATM) on reddit, took a look at the code and got inspired  to learn python.
+I work for the DeVault community and saw @21isenough 's [LightningATM prototyope](https://github.com/21isenough/LightningATM) on reddit, took a look at the code and got inspired  to learn python.
 I watched some youtube tutorials on basic python and started.
 I didn't have a Raspberry Pi so I got a usb converter and made a console based [first version](https://github.com/pppest/devault-atm).